wix-incubator/repluggable/README.md

                 },
                 // others may request actions from other packages APIs createNewBar() {
-                    host.getAPI(BarAPI).createNewBar()
+                    shell.getAPI(BarAPI).createNewBar()
                 }
             }
         }
     )(FooSfc)
     ```

-    The `EntryPointHost` parameter is extracted from React context `EntryPointContext`, which represents current package boundary for the component.
+    The `Shell` parameter is extracted from React context `EntryPointContext`, which represents current package boundary for the component.

 ### Exporting React components